-"But if you open up a U.S. magazine where the audience is primarily black women, you're going to see ads of products that are made to "even out skin tones."
+"But if you open up a U.S. magazine where the audience is primarily Black women, you're going to see ads of products that are made to "even out skin tones."
 If you go to a beauty supply store right now, there are entire aisles dedicated to skin-bleaching products that I can find in Ghana and in Brooklyn.
 The fact that the shelves remain stocked lets us know that the product is as active as it is there.
 The difference is that people aren't as forthcoming in talking about it here because we have all this judgment.
 We have all these articles that portray a level of shock factor in regard to skin bleaching, so why would anyone here admit to doing it?

 "In other places, there's something different about the space and context, so people don't hide behind political correctness in the ways that we do.
 What's important to me and my position is to make sure that we're not participating in the history of projecting all of this negativity and barbarism to these spaces out in the "third world" as if America is so much more developed.
 We get more coverage and there's more visibility in the Americas because people are trying to play it off differently, but you have loads of communities, particularly in New York City, and immigrant communities, who bring the practice with them.
 And the products are here for them to have access to.

 "Ultimately, I think all over the world, it's about understanding the stronghold that white supremacy has on people's minds.
 And the ways that we continue to assign pivotal power to whiteness so people still want access to it.
-If we're going to talk about skin bleaching, we also have to talk about chemical hair relaxing, plastic surgery, and all of these things are on the spectrum when we're engaging how white supremacy impacts our body.
+If we're going to talk about skin bleaching, we also have to talk about chemical hair relaxing, plastic surgery, and all of these things that are on the spectrum when we're engaging how white supremacy impacts our bodies.
 It's because race is an in-your-face marker of difference.
 We focus more on skin bleaching more than anything else.
-For some reason we're much more surprised by skin bleaching than all the other things we all do on a day-to-day basis."
+For some reason, we're much more surprised by skin bleaching than all the other things we all do on a day-to-day basis."

 The Mistake Made When Talking About Skin Bleaching

 "I wrote a piece for Ebony a few years ago calling us all out on the conversations we're having about skin bleaching.
-Like, if you want to talk about skin bleaching, let's talk about black people who choose to live in all-white neighborhoods or send their kids to predominately white schools because we have internalized the idea that is better for our children—that's white supremacy.
+Like, if you want to talk about skin bleaching, let's talk about Black people who choose to live in all-white neighborhoods or send their kids to predominately white schools because we have internalized the idea that is better for our children—that's white supremacy.
 We have to understand how white supremacy functions before we begin to somehow investigate and understand skin bleaching.
 There are so many things that are like skin bleaching, and it just looks different."

 How to Make a Difference

-"The first step for us to change our thinking around skin bleaching.
+"The first step for us is to change our thinking around skin bleaching.
 Skin bleaching isn't only happening in African communities.
 We're seeing it explored more in Southeast Asia.
 People tend to focus on Africa and the Caribbean, but it's so huge in India.
 The same way communities have had the power to push legislation with our issues should be our concern as opposed to pointing the finger.
-If you're interested in pushing for change, it has to be at the institutional level." ■
+If you're interested in pushing for change, it has to be at the institutional level."

-You can read more of Yaba Blay's work and keep up with her projects and speaking engagements here.
+Read more of Yaba Blay's work and keep up with her projects and speaking engagements here.